It's a New Day in Public Health.

 Mailing Address

-Fairfield Service Center, 1295 West Fairfield Drive, Pensacola, Florida 32501
+Fairfield Service Center, 1295 West Fairfield Drive, Pensacola, FL 32501

 Eating a balance of healthy foods is one of the biggest factors in maintaining a healthy weight and having better health overall.
 Use MyPlate to create a healthy eating routine to benefit your health now and in the future.
 Small swaps like switching out refined grains like white rice for whole grains like brown rice can make a big impact.
-Reducing portion sizes and adding in more fresh fruits and vegetables lets you enjoy your favorite foods while limiting unhealthy amounts of salt, sugar and fat.
+Reducing portion sizes and adding in more fresh fruits and vegetables lets you enjoy your favorite foods while limiting unhealthy amounts of salt, sugar, and fat.

 Believe it or not, there are plenty of ways to eat healthier and still enjoy your favorites!
 Here are some helpful tips to try: